 A new episode is generated only if the school type changes.
 That is, a change from one Gymnasium to another is not recorded.
 As a result, a single schooling episode may take place at more than one location.
 In such cases, only information on the last location is included.
-A new
+A new episode is generated at each school type change even if both schools offer the same certificate.
+The data in this file is the school history reported by the parent during the parent CATI.
+See file spSchool for the school history reported by the target herself or himself.

+'''

 Stata 25: Working with spParentSchool (find R example here)

+'''